rmack/TwistedHomeManager/README.md

 NOTE: If there is a home app that is missing from the list and you feel it should be added then please send an e-mail to twistedapps@twistedapps.org

-NOTE: Twisted Apps doesn’t support any of the Home Apps which are referenced through Twisted home Manager.
+NOTE: Twisted Apps doesn't support any of the Home Apps which are referenced through Twisted home Manager.
 Nor does Twisted Apps guarantee that any of these Home Apps will function well on your device.
 They are only listed for convenience to find them on the Android Market to try them out.